E*TRADE review summary

 E*TRADE's trading fees are low.
 Let's see a breakdown of the various asset classes.

 Stock fees and ETF fees

-Stocks and ETFs are commission-free, which is superb.
+Stock and ETF trades are commission-free, which is superb.
 This is part of an industry-wide trend that's taken hold among many US brokers since 2019.

-If you prefer stock trading on margin, check E*TRADE margin rates.
+If you prefer stock trading on margin, check out E*TRADE's margin rates.

 E*TRADE's financing rate is volume-tiered.
 It applies a base rate plus a premium/discount depending on the financed amount.
 The base rate is set at E*TRADE's discretion and may be readjusted from time to time; at the time of our review, the base rate was 6.45%.